krakensecuritylabs/canisecure/_guides/linkedin.md

     -   Disable **Who Can See Your Email Address**.
 Make your email address only visible to you and ensure the setting to allow your connections to download your email in their data export is set to "No".
     -   Set "Only You" for the option of **Who Can See Your Connections**.
 If a hacker is trying to target you, they'll do that either directly or through one of your connections.
 Similarly, if a hacker is trying to target someone else or a company, they'll do that either directly or through a connection, which could be you.
 Minimizing who can see your connections will make this step of the attack harder.
-    -   **Viewers of this profile also viewed **- Change this to "No" this might tip someone off of others who work with you at Kraken even if their profile is sanitized.
+    -   **Viewers of this profile also viewed **- Change this to "No" this might tip someone off of others who work with you at your workplace even if their profile is sanitized.
     -   Minimize **Who Can See Your Last Name** settings to be abbreviated to just the first letter of your last name.
     -   **Representing your organization and interests** - Set this to "No"
     -   Disable **Profile visibility off LinkedIn**.